kirbycope/cucumber-typescript/README.md

 ## Run Tests

 ### Appium (Mobile Apps)
-[Appium](https://appium.io) is an open source automation tool for running scripts and testing native applications, mobile-web applications and hybrid applications on Android or iOS using a webdriver. </br>
+[Appium](https://appium.io) is an open-source automation tool for running scripts and testing native applications, mobile-web applications, and hybrid applications on Android or iOS using a webdriver. </br>
 Example tests use https://developer.android.com/training/basics/firstapp </br>
 The [apk](/app-debug.apk) is included as part of _this_ sample repo.